MaxLeap/Docs/en/iOS/GettingStarted/HelpCenter_ExistingProject.md

 # Quick Test

-1. Test the Connection to Leap Cloud
+1. Test the Connection to Leap Cloud App

 	We can add following code in `application:didFinishLaunchingWithOptions:` in `appDelegate.m` to test if we can connect Leap Cloud Services with the app: